Shaping the Next Decade of Autonomous Driving

 ZF Concept Cockpit

 One key element for autonomous driving is a reliable and clear communication between the driver and the vehicle.
 ZF demonstrates four innovative approaches to the human-machine interface (HMI) as part of its Cockpit Concept.

-1: The multifunctional steering wheel from ZF TRW simplifies the safe transfer of the wheel from autopilots to the driver, which today must be possible at any time after a certain warning period.
+1: The multifunctional steering wheel from ZF TRW simplifies the safe transfer of the wheel from autopilot to the driver, which must be possible at any time after a certain warning period.
 The integrated hands on/off detection lets the car know when the driver actually has a firm grip on the wheel.

 2: With the patented Swipetronic, ZF can offer an equally smart and high-quality shift-by-wire alternative for automatic transmissions.
 One central feature is a new kind of touch display that is based on the principle of electrostatic charge.
 This enables flat, virtual buttons or switches to be touched just like the real thing.
 A touchscreen operating concept based on this new display technology opens up the option of individual operating functions appearing on any preferred area of the HMI unit.
-They are actuated by virtual buttons of the most diverse texture, but feel real to the fingertip.
+They are actuated by virtual buttons of the most diverse texture, but feel real to the fingertips.

 3: Particularly when cars are on the road in highly automated mode, driver monitoring becomes significant.
-An important tool for this is the advanced, camera-based facial recognition feature which is as well part of the ZF Concept Cockpit.
+An important tool for this is the advanced, camera-based facial recognition feature which is part of the ZF Concept Cockpit.

 4: From passive safety systems like a new seat belt system consisting of a buckle lifter (Active Buckle Lifter – ABL) and seat-belt tightener (Active Control Retractor – ACR) the ZF Concept Cockpit derives a supporting feature for automated driving: By generating highly frequent, insistent pulsations, the seat belt also clearly informs the driver, if necessary, that action on his part is required.